raspberrypilearning/robo-butler/README.md

-# Build a Wiimote controlled robot
+# Build a Wiimote controlled Robot Butler!

 This guide shows you how to build and control a Rasberry Pi powered robot with a Nintendo Wiimote.